usdoj-crt/crt-portal/README.md

 That will produce a report locally that you can view in your browser.
 It will give you a list of things that you should check.
 Sometimes there are things at the low or informational level that are false positives or are not worth the trade-offs to implement.
 The report will take a minute or two to generate.

+### End-to-End tests

+We're using [Playwright](https://github.com/microsoft/playwright-python) for automated end-to-end testing.
+Currently this test suite is run locally by developers with the following command.

+    pipenv run python crt_portal/cts_forms/tests/integration/report_submission.py

+As we build out our end-to-end test suite it will be further automated and integrated into our CI/CD pipeline.
 ## Browser targeting

 For the general public facing pages, we regularly test against Microsoft Edge, Internet Explorer 11, and Google Chrome, and occasionally test against Safari and Firefox.